• Working Hours - Mon - Thu: 8:00 - 17:00; Fri: 8:00 - 14:00

 What are you looking for?

-The Action to Control HIV Epidemic through Evidence (ACHIEVE) project that we implement is funded by the US President’s Emergency Plan for AIDS Relief (PEPFAR) through the US Centers for Disease Prevention and Control (CDC)
+The ACTION to Sustain Precision and Integrated HIV Response towards Epidemic Control (ASPIRE) project that we implement is funded by the US President’s Emergency Plan for AIDS Relief (PEPFAR) through the US Centers for Disease Prevention and Control (CDC).

 The project is currently focused in four states, Nasarawa State, Rivers State, Kastina State and the Federal Capital Territory.
-Click for more on ACHIEVE Project.
+It is aimed at

 The USAID/Nigeria Tuberculosis Local Organization Network (TB-LON) project seeks to rapidly find and treat people infected with tuberculosis.
 Click for more